syncfusion-content/wpf-docs/wpf/SfChart3D/Appearance.md

 ## SegmentColorPath

 The color for the chart segments can be bound from its items source collection by using the [`SegmentColorPath`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_SegmentColorPathProperty) property of series.
-The following code illustrates how to bind the color to the series with [`SegmentColorPath`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_SegmentColorPathProperty) property.
+The following code shows how to bind the color to the series with the [`SegmentColorPath`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_SegmentColorPathProperty) property.

 {% tabs %}